slathwal/diabetes_canada_project/README.md

 The main goal of this project is to understand the following:

-**Can a general community health survey data be used to extract useful information abut factors associated with a chronic condition such as diabetes?**
+**Can a general community health survey data be used to extract useful information about factors associated with a chronic condition such as diabetes?**

 ## Methodology